FredsGitHubAccount/Word-Guess-Game/README.md

 ## Objective

-Create a Hangman game using HTML, CSS, & Javascript with a theme of your choice.
+Create a Hangman game using HTML, CSS, & Javascript that is Nintendo themed.

 ## Live link
 Open the live link at https://fredsgithubaccount.github.io/Word-Guess-Game/